 When I arrived at university, something began to nag at my mind, when I met other kids, who also packed inhalers.
 An important thought seed was planted in my mind, “Why do we have to pay to breathe?
 How is that fair?
 How can this make sense?”

 In 1997 I observed myself observing myself in a traffic accident.
 No, that’s not a typo.
 You read that correctly.
-It was a double out-of-body experience, an important one because it was when I really began paying attention.
+It was a double out-of-body experience, an important one because this was when I really began paying attention.
 After my beloved Nissan 280Z, my graduation present and the coolest car I would ever own, was crumpled into an accordion, I spent the following 12 months getting tested by various specialists in fancy doctor’s offices for my unexplainable symptoms.
-Needless to say, after months of being shuffled around and reading the same reports, “Healthy 22 year old female complaining of…” I began to suspect that either my doctors thought I was lying about my pain or they figured that at my age and with my appearance, I shouldn’t be complaining about it.
+Needless to say, after months of being shuffled around and reading the same reports, “Healthy 22 year old female complaining of…” I began to suspect that either my doctors thought I was lying about my pain or they figured that at my age and my appearance were indicators that I shouldn’t be complaining about it.

 And so my dreams of becoming a professional beach volleyball player officially ended, along with the belief that western medicine could be beneficial to me for anything other than emergency care.
 The seeds that had been planted earlier in life began to sprout, as I began to search for other ways to heal through diet and nutrition, Traditional Chinese Medicine and other alternative methods for healing.

-In Milano my local doctor supported me as I eliminated all use of over-the-counter drugs, prescription drugs, inhalers, antibiotics, pain killers, and annual vaccines.
+In Milano my local doctor supported me as I eliminated all use of over-the-counter drugs, prescription drugs, steroid inhalers, antibiotics, pain killers, and annual vaccines.
 I will not lie.
 In the year 2000 this was a long and lonely journey.
-It was a time when alternative healing and eating methods were still taboo, and when ideas of vegetarian, raw food, juicing and fasting were considered kooky.
-Add to this, I was living in a tradition country where pride in provincial attitudes prevailed, and where wines, meats and cheeses to this day offer exquisite and unmatched culinary delight.
+It was a time when alternative healing and eating methods were still taboo, and when ideas of vegetarian, raw food, juicing and fasting were for the kooky people.
+Add to this, I was living in a traditional country, where pride in provincial attitudes prevailed, and where wines, meats and cheeses to this day offer exquisite and unmatched culinary delight.

-It was then, and admittedly sometimes with great sadness, I began eliminating traditional dairy from my diet, and began to see some improvements in my health.
-I also began adopting many Traditional Chinese therapies, and eventually sheep’s dairy was also eliminated (Pecorino Romano, Pecorino di Piacenza and Ricotta di Pecorino… cannoli!).
-And because I’m a glutton for punishment, I’d been consuming too much sugar and fruits were my lifelong go-to fix, I chose a summer to eliminate fruits from my diet.
-And to top off this torture, I moved to France and eliminated goat’s dairy (Bûcheron, Crottin, Valençay) from my diet.
+It was then, and admittedly sometimes with great sadness, that I began eliminating cow dairy from my diet, and began to see improvements in my health.
+I also began adopting many Traditional Chinese therapies.
+Eventually I cut sheep dairy from my diet (Pecorino Romano, Pecorino di Piacenza and Ricotta di Pecorino… Cannoli!).
+This was a great sadness.
+And because I’m a glutton for punishment, in the summer of 2008 I eliminate fruits from my diet for a month.
+Actually my doctor of internal medicine recommended this diet, as I’d been consuming too much sugar and fruits were my lifelong go-to fix.
+But that wasn’t the last of my torture, I moved to France and finally eliminated goat dairy (Bûcheron, Crottin, Valençay) from my diet.

-Suffice to say, I was motivated by an onslaught of gastrointestinal pains, menstruation disorders and chronic illness.
-So I was willing to try anything to take charge of my health and to finally have a body and immune system thats at tip top functionality.
-As the years passed, I learned more about my unique biome and what’s works best for me for my diet and lifestyle.
-As my friends and family began to exhibit signs of aging and ill-health, and felt disillusioned by the response of there medical doctors, they started asking me questions about my choices…
+Though it was a torture to give up so many delicious gourmet foods, while I was living in the countries where they were sourced, I was motivated by an onslaught of gastrointestinal pains, menstruation disorders and chronic illness.
+So I was willing to try anything to take charge of my health and to finally have a body in tip top functionality.
+As the years passed, I learned more about my unique biome and what works best for me for my diet and lifestyle.